influxdata/docs-v2/content/influxdb/cloud/notebooks/overview.md

 Learn the building blocks of a notebook.
 Each notebook has unlimited cells with different features to visualize, transform, and process your data.

 ## Preview and Run
 The following options appear in the upper left of each notebook.

 ### Preview
 Preview presents your data output through cells without writing it to a bucket.
+Select Preview or press CTRL + Enter as a shortcut to preview data.

 ### Run
-Preview presents your data output through cells and writes it to a bucket.
+Run presents your data output through cells and writes it to a bucket.
+Select Run in the dropdown list to write you data to a bucket.

 ## Notebook controls
 The following options appear in the upper right of each notebook.